 Leg disorders caused by venous insufficiency

-Venous insufficiency occurs when blood flow from the lower limbs back to the heart is impaired, leading to potential chronic circulatory issues.
-Although initially painless, venous insufficiency can cause serious functional complications if untreated.
-Recognizing early signs is crucial for timely management.
+Venous insufficiency causes poor blood flow from the lower limbs to the heart, leading to functional complications if untreated.
+Recognizing symptoms early is key to timely treatment and preventing chronic issues.

 Symptoms of venous insufficiency in the legs